 - Understand how people can be motivated to freely give DE.

-- Understand the relationship between DE and job satisfaction.
+- Explain the relationship between DE and job satisfaction.

 - Position DE as an opportunity to bridge the gap to meet strategic goals.